jgori-ouistiti/CoopIHC/docs/guide/quickstart.rst

 1. *interaction-agents* comes equipped with presently two tasks (pointing with a cursor, and a human eye-gaze selection task).
 Look at the list of modules [link].
 2. Several operators and assistants are provided, some generic and described in the agent sections [link], others adapted to one of the tasks, described in the modules [link]
 3. Several bundles are provided, that cover many use cases.
 These are described in the bundles section [link]
 4. One can define new agents by minimally writing new code, by taking advantage of the modular approach of *interaction-agents*.
 In particular, inference engines [link], observation engines [link], and operator models [link] can be re-used and sub-classed.

 What's next?
 ------------------------
-Not only does coming up with realistic tasks and operators, and high performance assistants, take a lot of time, it also requires a different skill set.
-Realistic tasks require a good grasp of interface design, while operator modeling is based on the understanding of a human's various cognitive, motor capabilities.
-Good assistants on the other hand require advances planning strategies.
+ 1. Build you own tasks [link]

-One of the ideas of *interaction-agents* is to separate each of these 'burdens'.
-One can for example implement a realistic HCI task, while another can work on an efficient planning strategy.
-The standard API makes sure that the two components will be inter-operable.
+ 2. Build you own agents [link]

-Another thing to look for is whether or not the interaction model is sufficient for most HCI scenarios.
-If not, the model should be updated to encompass more cases.
+ 3. Train, evaluate, simulate [link]